-Recently I noticed two locomotives coupled in the 8th Avenue railyard of the Fort Worth & Western Railroad.
+Recently I noticed two diesel locomotives coupled in the 8th Avenue railyard of the Fort Worth & Western railroad.

-At Oakwood Cemetery the two gunfighters are probably chewing barbed wire and spitting bullets because the last time those two hombres were as close as those two locomotives were, they were pulling pistols, not freight cars.
+At Oakwood Cemetery the two gunfighters are probably chewing barbed wire and spitting bullets because the last time those two hombres were as close as their eponymous locomotives were, they were pulling pistols, not freight cars.

 Below are some longhorns seen around town.